Generic Name: Atorvastatin calcium

 Atorvastatin Dosage and Administration

-The recommended starting dose of Atorvastatin calcium tablets is 10 or 20 mg once daily.
+The recommended starting dose of Atorvastatin calcium tablet is 10 or 20 mg once daily.
 Patients who require a large reduction in LDL-C (more than 45%) may be started at 40 mg once daily.
-The dosage range of Atorvastatin calcium tablets is 10 to 80 mg once daily.
+The dosage range of Atorvastatin calcium tablet is 10 to 80 mg once daily.
 Atorvastatin calcium tablets can be administered as a single dose at any time of the day, with or without food.
-The starting dose and maintenance doses of Atorvastatin calcium tablets should be individualized according to patient characteristics such as goal of therapy and response (see current NCEP Guidelines).
+The starting dose and maintenance doses of Atorvastatin calcium tablets should be individualized according to patient characteristics such as goal of therapy and response.
 After initiation and/or upon titration of Atorvastatin calcium tablets, lipid levels should be analyzed within 2 to 4 weeks and dosage adjusted accordingly.

-Heterozygous Familial Hypercholesterolemia in Pediatric Patients (10 to 17 years of age)
+Heterozygous Familial Hypercholesterolemia in Pediatric Patients (10 Years to 17 Years of Age)

-The recommended starting dose of Atorvastatin calcium tablets is 10 mg/day; the maximum recommended dose is 20 mg/day (doses greater than 20 mg have not been studied in this patient population).
-Doses should be individualized according to the recommended goal of therapy [see current NCEP Pediatric Panel Guidelines, Clinical Pharmacology (12), and Indications and Usage (1.2)].
+The recommended starting dose of Atorvastatin calcium tablet is 10 mg/day; the usual dose range is 10 to 20 mg orally once daily [see Clinical Studies ( 14.6)].
+Doses should be individualized according to the recommended goal of therapy [see Indications and Usage ( 1.2) and Clinical Pharmacology ( 12)].
 Adjustments should be made at intervals of 4 weeks or more.

 Homozygous Familial Hypercholesterolemia